khushparikh/StockAnalyzer/README.md

 - Sequelize as ORM
 - SQLite for database
 - JSON Web Tokens for authentication
-- OpenAI API for AI-powered insights
+- Anthropic's Claude for AI-powered insights
 - Finnhub API for real-time stock data

 ## Contributing